 - 1 cup (100 gm) blanched Superfine almond flour

-- 2 tbsp sesame seeds white or black or a combination of both
+- 2 tablespoon sesame seeds white or black or a combination of both

-- 1 tbsp dried herbs such as rosemary, dill, oregano, thyme
+- 1 tablespoon dried herbs such as rosemary, dill, oregano, thyme

 This recipe was adapted from The Ultimate Low Carb Keto Buns at www.mypcoskitchen.com